avnpl/nivel-notes/README.md

 ## Issues :
-* There is an error while signing up with an account for first time.
-User has to reload and login.
-* Sometimes, the notes aren't added properly and on reloading, the same note is added twice
+* Sometimes, the notes aren't added properly and on reloading, the same note is added twice (not confirmed)